 Example: Brian is a sports anchorperson for a TV network.

-His job mostly consists of gathering and summarizing sports news stories from other sources.
+His job title mostly consists of gathering and summarizing sports news stories from other sources.
 He does not have a degree in a related field, and he is not allowed to provide independent commentary on the stories he reports.